danidile/freechurch101/README.md

 The first service that ChurchLab will offer is a simple databse woth all the lyrics anf chirds from all the italian worship leqders.
 ### Phase2
 offer a sistem to plan sunsay services.
+### Phase3
+a platform to plan youth meetings. who leads worship? presents, games budget?? food? who is available for car rides?